numbbo/workshops/sources-webpage/source/BBOB-2016/index.rst

 Submissions
 -----------
-Submissions of benchmarking results of new or existing numerical optimization algorithms in terms of bi-objective or single-objective optimization are welcome and should be done through the following form at http://numbbo.github.io/submit.
+Submissions of benchmarking results of new or existing numerical optimization algorithms in terms of bi-objective or single-objective optimization were welcome and should have been done through the following form at http://numbbo.github.io/submit.

 Eventually, the following papers have been accepted: